28-inch two-burner grill with primary grilling area measuring 506 square inches. Cooks with any combination of charcoal, wood and gas.

 Includes cabinetry and stands on stainless steel leveling legs

 Built with pride in Kalamazoo, Michigan

-Custom laser-cut grilling surface with your choice of patterns optimized for cooking meat, fish and vegetables.
+Upgrade to custom laser-cut grilling surfaces with your choice of patterns optimized for cooking meat, fish and vegetables.
 You can personalize your grill even further by adding your initials, logo or other artwork.
-Learn more about cooking surface options.

 Sunbrella grill cover